 - Managing multiple languages requires a stringent manual process to ensure no translations are missed.
 Especially when also working with multiple versions.

 - This approach requires you to do all translation in Confluence, and doesn't support working with an external Translation Management System.

-Manage Multiple Languages in One Space with Scroll Translations
+Manage Multiple Languages in Confluence Server and Data Center with Scroll Translations